mdn/content/files/en-us/web/css/color-interpolation-method/index.md

 The following example shows how to specify a color space when interpolating colors in repeating gradients.
 Three boxes show different types of repeating gradients using the [`repeating-conic-gradient()`](/en-US/docs/Web/CSS/gradient/repeating-conic-gradient), [`repeating-linear-gradient()`](/en-US/docs/Web/CSS/gradient/repeating-linear-gradient), and [`repeating-radial-gradient()`](/en-US/docs/Web/CSS/gradient/repeating-radial-gradient) functions.
-The first box uses the HSL color space to interpolate between two color values.
+The first box uses the Lab color space to interpolate between two color values.
 The second and third boxes use Oklch and additionally provide a [`<hue-interpolation-method>`](/en-US/docs/Web/CSS/hue-interpolation-method) to specify how to interpolate between hue values.

 #### HTML